Click on each sub-section below for comprehensive list of FAQs.

 You are considered an exchange student if your home university is a NUS partner university and you have been nominated by your home university for exchange at NUS.
 You are considered a non-exchange if you are in the categories as follows:

 Home faculty is the faculty that you belong to.
-Module host faculty/department is the faculty/department that is offering the module.
+Course host faculty/department is the faculty/department that is offering the course.

-Where can I find the lecture, tutorial and lab timetables for a module?
+Where can I find the lecture, tutorial and lab timetables for a course?

 The timetables are listed on NUSMods.

 If I am happy with my current registered courses, do I have to participate in the “Submit Course Requests” rounds?

 The “Submit Course Requests” round is for students who wish to replace some current registered courses or select more courses to read.